Skip to content

 Include software Do you want to import inventoried software as object type Applications?

-Include software licences Do you want to import inventoried licences as object type Licences?
+Include software licences Do you want to import inventoried licenses as object type Licenses?

 Import system services Do you want to import inventoried Services as object type System Services?